-• As a research copy for deposit in another institution
+· as a research copy for deposit in another institution

-If I, the researcher, later use a copy or reproduction for purposes in excess of 'fair use," I, the researcher, am personally liable for copyright, privacy, or publicity infringement and agrees to indemnify the NPS from any legal action as a result of the error.
-The permission of Fort Vancouver National Historic Site to obtain a photographic, xerographic, digital, or other copy of a document does not indicate permission to publish, exhibit, perform, reproduce, sell, distribute, or prepare derivative works from this document without first obtaining permission from the copyright holder and from any private individual, group, or corporation shown or otherwise recorded.
+If I, the researcher, later use a copy or reproduction for purposes in excess of "fair use," I, the researcher, am personally liable for copyright, privacy, or publicity infringement and agree to indemnify the NPS from any legal action as a result of the error.
+Permission from Hawai'i Volcanoes National Park to obtain a photographic, xerographic, digital, or other copy of a document doesn't indicate permission to publish, exhibit, perform, reproduce, sell, distribute, or prepare derivative works from this document without first obtaining permission from the copyright holder and from any private individual, group, or corporation shown or otherwise recorded.

 Permission to publish, exhibit, perform, reproduce, prepare derivative works from, sell, or otherwise distribute the item must be obtained by the researcher separately in writing from the holder of the original copyright (or if the creator is dead from his/her heirs) as well as from any individual(s), groups, or corporations whose name, image, recorded words, or private information (e.g., employment information) may be reproduced in the source material.
-The holder of the original copyright is not necessarily the National Park Service.
+The holder of the original copyright isn't necessarily the National Park Service.
 The National Park Service is not legally liable for copyright, privacy, or publicity infringement when materials are wrongfully used after being provided to researchers for "fair use."